-- Student Accounts (Z-IDs) are created for every applicant and canceled if the student fails to enroll.
-Students lose account access 400 days after graduation or 10 days after withdrawal, but graduates retain their email accounts permanently.
+Student Account IDs (Z-IDs) are created for every applicant and canceled if the student fails to enroll.
+Student email accounts and other access are generated when a student is admitted.

-The Division provides identity and directory services with eDirectory, a product of MicroFocus as of September 2015.
+The Division provides identity and directory services with eDirectory, a product of MicroFocus.
 The Identity Vault is at the center of NIU’s identity and authentication services, taking information from authoritative sources and provisioning it to other services.

 directory.niu.edu is maintained by DoIT and uses the Identity Vault to present information about people and departments at NIU.

-- Some person information is publicly displayed, but even more is available via authenticated access to faculty, staff and students.
+Some personal information is publicly displayed, and more is available via authenticated access to students, faculty and staff.

-- A self-service option is also available at directory.niu.edu to allow faculty, staff and students to modify profiles and choose information to display or hide to the public.
+A self-service option is also available at directory.niu.edu to allow students, faculty and staff to modify profiles and choose information to display or hide to the public.